expressjs/express/docs/guide.md

     res.cookie('rememberme', 'yes', { maxAge: 900000 });

-To parse incoming _Cookie_ headers, use the _cookieDecoder_ middleware, which provides the _req.cookies_ object:
+To parse incoming _Cookie_ headers, use the _cookieParser_ middleware, which provides the _req.cookies_ object:

     app.use(express.cookieParser());